KnowEnG/Data_Cleanup_Pipeline/README.md

   *If the user provides with the phenotype data:*
   *After removing empty rows and columns, check if a phenotypic spreadsheet:*
-  *If the user provides with the network data:*
   1. contains duplicate column name.
   2. contains duplicate row name.
   3. intersects with the genomic spreadsheet.

+  *If the user provides with the network data:*
+  1. is empty.
+  2. intersects with genomic spreadsheet.

 ### gene_prioritization_pipeline
-  *After removing empty rows and columns, check if a speadsheet:*
+  *After removing empty rows and columns, check if a spreadsheet:*
   1. genomic or phenotypic data is empty.
   2. column contains NA.
   3. contains real value.